 Diabetes care at Mayo Clinic

-- Multispecialty team of experts.
-Mayo Clinic's team of specialists works together to create a customized treatment plan for you.
-Your team may include a doctor, diabetes educator and registered dietitian who will work closely with you to keep your blood sugar level as close to normal as possible.
-Referral and prompt access to eye, kidney and foot specialists is also readily available when needed.
+- Your Mayo Clinic care team.
+Mayo Clinic's team of specialists works together to create a treatment plan just for you.
+Your team may include a health care provider, diabetes educator and registered dietitian.
+They work closely with you to keep your blood sugar level as close to the target range as possible.
+Referral and quick access to eye, kidney and foot specialists also is available when needed.

-- Newest research.
-A research partnership between Mayo Clinic and the University of Minnesota has the goal of finding optimal treatments and ultimately curing diabetes.
-Mayo Clinic researchers are on the forefront of diabetes research, with specialty labs exploring ways to regenerate insulin-producing cells and to monitor blood sugar and deliver the appropriate dose of insulin to people with type 1 diabetes (artificial pancreas).
+- Latest research.
+A research partnership between Mayo Clinic and the University of Minnesota has the goal of finding the best treatments and curing diabetes.
+Mayo Clinic researchers are on the forefront of diabetes research.
+Mayo Clinic has labs that focus on finding ways to regenerate insulin-producing cells and to monitor blood sugar.
+Researchers also explore ways to deliver the correct dose of insulin to people with type 1 diabetes using an artificial pancreas.